 If you're over 19 and have completed your first year, you must be paid at least the minimum wage rate for your age.
 Use the GOV.UK wage calculator to check you're being paid correctly.

 You'll be paid for your working hours and any training you complete as part of the apprenticeship.
 You'll also be entitled to at least 20 days' annual leave per year, plus bank holidays.

 Despite these stipulations, salaries are set by individual employers and in many cases you'll find you're paid significantly more than the NMW.

-You won't incur any tuition costs on an apprenticeship - these are covered by your employer.
+You won't incur any tuition costs on an apprenticeship - your employer covers these.

 How do I get an HR apprenticeship?

 The majority of employers offering HR apprenticeships advertise them on the careers section of their website.
 It's likely you'll have to fill out an application form, but check with individual employers as their methods may vary.

 Treat your apprenticeship application in the same way you would a job application.
 When preparing your CV and cover letter, research the company you're applying to and read up on relevant legislation and current affairs in HR - see CIPD - News, views and policy for resources to help you keep up to date.

 Tailor your application to include evidence of examples where you've demonstrated the required competencies.
 Being able to market your skills in this way will be advantageous if you're invited to interview, assessment centre or required to complete psychometric testing.
 In these settings, you're usually required to draw on your past experiences to give an indication of how you'll perform in the workplace.

 Find out more